Mário Trindade

 Mário Trindade (born 25 May 1975) is a Portuguese Paralympic athlete who competes in 100 metres and 400 metres events.
 He is a European champion and he has competed at the 2016 Summer Paralympics.
-Trindade is also a Guinness World Records holder for completing the greatest distance covered by a wheelchair in 24 hours, he travelled 183.4km at the Vila Real Stadium in his hometown.
+Trindade is also a Guinness World Records holder for completing the greatest distance covered by a wheelchair in 24 hours, he travelled 183.4 km at the Vila Real Stadium in his hometown.